-List comprehensions provide a concise way to create lists without resorting to use of map(), filter() and/or lambda.
-The resulting list definition tends often to be clearer than lists built using those constructs.
-Each list comprehension consists of an expression followed by a for clause, then zero or more for or if clauses.
-The result will be a list resulting from evaluating the expression in the context of the for and if clauses which follow it.
-If the expression would evaluate to a tuple, it must be parenthesized.
+A list comprehension consists of brackets containing an expression followed by a for clause, then zero or more for or if clauses.
+The result will be a new list resulting from evaluating the expression in the context of the for and if clauses which follow it.
+For example, this listcomp combines the elements of two lists if they are not equal: